54 Fight! Fight! Fight!

 ~

 My last fight was with Kevin, of all people, in our final days at Twydall Juniors.
 The reasons for the fight are long forgotten, but once it was agreed, there was no turning back.
 Kevin vetoed the idea of fighting on the grass at the top of Preston Way, in favour of his back garden.
-As the combatants weren’t speaking to each other this was agreed through mediators, as were certain rules, such as no kicking and no hitting someone on the ground; rules that were well established by the time half the boys in 4/2 had marched down Sturry Way and crossed Waltham Road to Kevin’s house.
+As the combatants weren’t speaking to each other this was agreed through mediators, as were certain rules, such as no kicking and no hitting someone on the ground; rules that were well established by the time half the boys in 4/2 had marched down Sturry Way to Kevin's back garden on Waltham Road.
 Roared on by our classmates and with the lady next door cheering over the fence for Kevin, battle commenced.
 In a fight that was swift and brutal, I dropped to one knee from a succession of clubbing blows to the head.
 One more punch ended it.
 In barely thirty seconds I’d been beaten into submission in a manner that ended my fighting days for good.
 The timing of it made it worse, as stubbornness on both sides and the beginning of a long summer break closed the door on any chance of an early reconciliation.

 No comments: